-The regulatory framework for managing agvet chemical products in Australia is the National Registration Scheme for Agricultural and Veterinary Chemicals.
+The regulatory framework for managing agricultural and veterinary (agvet) chemical products in Australia is the National Registration Scheme for Agricultural and Veterinary Chemicals.

-Under the scheme, the APVMA is responsible for the assessment and approval or registration of active constituents and agvet chemical products and for their regulation up to and including the point of retail sale in Australia.
+Under the scheme, the Australian Pesticides and Veterinary Medicines Authority (APVMA) is responsible for the assessment and approval or registration of active constituents and agvet chemical products and for their regulation up to and including the point of retail sale in Australia.

 Before an agvet chemical product can be legally supplied, sold or used in Australia it must be registered by the APVMA, unless it is exempt from the registration requirement.

-For farmers, food producers, the chemical industry and the general public, registration means that the product can be supplied or sold, and used safely according to the label directions.
+For farmers, food producers, the chemical industry and the general public, registration means that the product can be supplied, sold and used safely according to the label directions.